isabelrodarte87/CS-499_ePortfolio/README.md

 ### The Enhancement

+The artifact performs simple searches to find client information.
+This artifact was selected to take simple searches and create a database that can store client information in a central location.
+For the enhancement, I used MySQL to develop a database for appointment services that allows users to create, read, update, and delete client information.
+To connect to the host database, I had to ensure that line of code in Java, I used the URL.
+The enhancement made for this artifact deploys the computer science outcome of well-founded techniques, skills, and tools.
+The use of Java for the enhancement demonstrates language proficiency.
+However, the critical skill learned is deploying database design principles.

 ### Meeting Course Objective

 The course objective I plan to meet includes innovative techniques and skills I completed during this enhancement.
 I had to be familiar with database modeling, SQL, and design proficiency to construct the database.
 These techniques and skills are essential in computer science and programming.
 I want to add GUI features to improve user experience by providing access in a user-friendly window.
 The GUI feature would allow for this application to be marketable for companies.
 Another area I would like to enhance is securing the database.
 Adding security to the database will keep the data safe and secure from possible attacks.